Origin Collection

 Out of darkness, light is born.

-In that moment of figuratively hitting rock bottom, something ancient activated within me.
-What followed was not despair, but a great spiritual awakening that cracked open my heart and revealed a world I had never seen.
-With new eyes and new ears, beauty was suddenly everywhere.
+In that moment of figuratively hitting rock bottom, something activated within me.
+It woke me the F up.
+What followed was not despair, but a great spiritual awakening that cracked open my heart and revealed a new world.
+Clarity; with new eyes and new ears, beauty was suddenly everywhere.
 Life, once dim and distant, became sacred.
 I began to walk a new path of redemption guided by something real and pure, what may be called the Holy Spirit.

-During that time on bail, everything in my life began to shift.
-I let go of outside influences—media, people, and places that no longer served me—and turned inward.
+During that time, fortunately on bail, everything in my life began to shift.
+I let go of outside influences—media, people, and places that didn’t serve my highest good—and turned inward.
+I became sober.
 I spent time alone, in nature.
 My mind body and spirit began to change.
-I fasted, meditated, did yoga, and experienced my energy and the energy around me transform.
+I felt the ecstasy of divine love, and was vitalized by information of the quantum field, molecular science, and mystic spirituality (etc).
+I fasted, meditated, did yoga, and experienced my internal and external energy transform.
 My essence was rising to the surface.
 I experienced a cathartic rebirth.

-I felt alone in this frequency—like no one else spoke the same inner language.
-But then I found music and art of a similar resonance.
-And eventually, I met Taino Chief Roman Redhawk Guaguaorix Perez and other great people in the native/ medicine community.
+I didn’t know that this new world was occupied by other people.
+But then I found music and art that was aligned with how I felt.
+And eventually I met Taino Chief Roman Redhawk Guaguaorix Perez and other amazing people in the Native/ Medicine community.
 In them, I found positive connection.
 I found my tribe so to speak, or they found me.

-Through their guidance, I was formally introduced to the sacred ways of prayer and ceremony.
-Life became something deeper—rooted, beautiful, and full of meaning.
+Through their guidance, I was introduced to the sacred ways of prayer and ceremony.
 Without these ways I don’t know where my life would be.
 I can say with certainty that only through this divine intervention am I alive and well today.

-I believe deeply in restorative justice.
-In many cases, we don’t need a distant court system of presumptuous strangers to control, judge, or punish.
+I believe in restorative justice.
+We don’t always need a distant court system of presumptuous strangers to control, judge, or punish.
 As human beings, we have the capacity to self correct.
 Through genuine repentance, shared understanding, and community-led efforts, we can find healing.
 We can resolve conflict not through punishment, but through restoration.
-Peace is possible—when we choose to meet one another with compassion rather than condemnation.
+Peace is possible—when we choose to meet with compassion rather than condemnation.

 But the beast that is the injustice system is cold, blind, and power hungry.
 It feeds on control and has no interest in truth.
 My pleas of innocence meant nothing.
 The facts were ignored.
 My repentance was shunned.
 There is no longer sense once a shark smells blood.